Hsherif2/Airline-Reservation-System/Projectroadmap.md

 - [ ] Prepare for the presentation:
      - [ ] Assign a presentation time on Teams.
      - [ ] Practice presenting to ensure clarity and confidence
+     - [ ] testing github desktop and VS